List of coffee drinks: Kopi kothok

 The ratio of coffee grounds and sugar is generally one to two.
 A 1:1 ratio for more bitter coffee drinks.
 Milk also can be added according to the order before boiling the coffee grounds.

+Yazdi coffee

+Yazdi coffee, also known as Rozeh coffee, is a traditional drink served to mourners in Yazd during Muharram, dating back to at least the Qajar era.
+It belongs to the Middle Eastern coffee family and was nationally registered as an intangible cultural heritage of Iran in July 2019.
+Serving coffee at mourning ceremonies was influenced by Zoroastrian traditions and became an Islamic ritual in Yazd.
+The earliest written record dates to 1832.

+Brewing Yazdi coffee involves roasting coffee, boiling it for hours, and adding rosewater, cardamom, and sugar.
+It is strained through silk cloth and served in small cups, sometimes with Yazdi cake.
+Yazdi coffee was registered as Iran’s intangible cultural heritage on July 4, 2019, under registration number 1893.

 Vacuum coffee

 A vacuum coffee maker brews coffee using two chambers where vapor pressure and vacuum produce coffee.
 This type of coffee maker is also known as vac pot, siphon or syphon coffee maker, and was invented by Loeff of Berlin in the 1830s.
 These devices have since been used for more than a century in many parts of the world and more recently have been given a new use by bartenders and chefs to make hot cocktails and broths.

 Espresso

 Espresso is brewed by machine, forcing a small amount of nearly boiling water and steam – about 86 to 95 °C – under pressure through finely ground and compacted coffee.
 The espresso machine was patented in 1901 from an earlier 1884 machine, and developed in Italy; with the invention of the Gaggia machine, espresso spread in popularity to the UK in the 1950s where it was more often drunk with milk as cappuccino due to the influence of the British milk bars, then America in the 1980s where again it was mainly drunk with milk, and then via coffeehouse chains it spread worldwide.
 Espresso is generally denser than coffee brewed by other methods, having a higher concentration of suspended and dissolved solids; it generally has a creamy foam on top known as crema.
 Espresso is the base for a number of other coffee drinks, such as latte, cappuccino, macchiato, mocha, and americano.
+The term espresso, substituting s for most x letters in Latin-root words, with the term deriving from the past participle of the Italian verb esprimere, itself derived from the Latin exprimere, means 'to express', and refers to the process by which hot water is forced under pressure through ground coffee.